 Further Reading

-- Our guides to finding Harry Potter in London, Harry Potter in Edinburgh, and Harry Potter filming locations in Scotland
+- Our guides to Harry Potter in London, Harry Potter in Edinburgh, and Harry Potter filming locations in Scotland

 - Our complete guide to Harry Potter filming locations in the UK